-3.3.1 LP Heuristic (LH)

-The LP heuristic is solving the LP relaxation M1' of Section 3.2.2 to determine the amount of allocated capacity.
+3.2.1 LP Heuristic (LH).
+The LP heuristic is solving the LP relaxation M1' of Section 3.1.1 to determine the amount of allocated capacity.
 After solving M1' (using the simplex algorithm), any $z_t \neq 0$ is set to 1 wherever necessary (that is, where x_t and x{t-1} differ).
 This leads to a relative high number of allocations since fixed costs are systematically underestimated by allowing continuous z_t .
-To improve the results of LH the parameters f_t can be replaced with $f_t^2 = a_t f_t$ with $a_t > 1$.

-3.3.2 Merge Heuristic (MH)
+3.2.2 Merge Heuristic (MH).

-The merge heuristic starts with a separate allocation for each period and then tries to merge two successive allocations into one if the saved fixed costs of the allocation are less than the waste of variable costs (see Figure 11 for an illustration of this).
-A formal description for the merge heuristic is given in Figure 12.
+The merge heuristic starts with a separate allocation for each period and then tries to merge two successive allocations into one if the saved fixed costs of the allocation are less than the waste of variable costs (see Figure 4 for an illustration of this).

-Figure 11: Waste of variable costs.
+Figure 4: Waste of variable costs.

-3.3.3 Split Heuristic (SH)
+3.2.3 Split Heuristic (SH).
 The split heuristic starts with a single allocation and then tries for all periods to split existing allocations if the fixed costs for the new allocation are less than the saved waste of variable costs.
-A formal description of SH is given in Figure 13.